 A word of advice: Don't be misled by the star-rating system: Many hostels are as nice as hotels, even if they're coroneted with just one or two stars.
 The pretty, two-star Hospederia Los Palmitos, for instance, sits on the cliffs of southeast Spain in San Jose and offers five double rooms, one triple and nine suites with televisions, air conditioning, minibars, private bathrooms and balconies.

 Pensiones (called casas de huespedes and denoted with a "CH" on the sign) are family-run lodges with just a handful of rooms.
 Sometimes they are within the family's home itself, allowing you to catch a glimpse of Spanish life.

 Expect basic and sometimes threadbare comforts -- a small room with timeworn furniture and a sink with a towel or two.
 Shared bathrooms are the norm.
-Breakfast is usually served, often prepared by the lady of the house, who likely doesn't speak English (nor does anyone else).
+Breakfast is usually served, often prepared by the lady of the house, who likely doesn't speak English (nor may anyone else).
 These tend to be cash-only operations.

 There's no website dedicated to pensiones, but you'll commonly find them mixed in with other low-budget options on many hotel booking engines.